-- b) The scope of income tax for companies and other bodies: [3] - Determine the basis period on a change of accounting date - ii) Compute the statutory income on a change of accounting date - iii) Identify and calculate income tax for investment holding companies - iv) Identify and calculate income tax for trusts including unit trusts, real estate investment trusts (REITs) and business trusts - v) Identify and calculate income tax for companies carrying on leasing activities - vi) Conclude on the tax treatment of returns to shareholders after winding up has commenced - vii) Advise on the tax implications of a purchase by a company of its own shares - viii) Identify and calculate the income tax for a limited liability partnership - ix) Advise on the application of the single tier system - c) Income chargeable to income tax: [3] - i) Advise on the tax consequences of a transfer of a business and assets, including where there is common control - ii) Identify qualifying research and development expenditure and determine the amount of relief available - iii) Identify the eligibility conditions for approval of pioneer status and determine the tax treatment of adjusted income,
+- b) The scope of income tax for companies and other bodies: [3] - Determine the basis period on a change of accounting date - ii) Compute the statutory income on a change of accounting date - iii) Identify and calculate income tax for investment holding companies - iv) Identify and calculate income tax for trusts including unit trusts and real estate investment trusts (REITs) - v) Identify and calculate income tax for companies carrying on leasing activities - vi) Conclude on the tax treatment of returns to shareholders after winding up has commenced - vii) Advise on the tax implications of a purchase by a company of its own shares - viii) Identify and calculate the income tax for a limited liability partnership - ix) Advise on the application of the single tier system - c) Income chargeable to income tax: [3] - i) Advise on the tax consequences of a transfer of a business and assets, including where there is common control - ii) Identify qualifying research and development expenditure and determine the amount of relief available - iii) Identify the eligibility conditions for approval of pioneer status and determine the tax treatment of adjusted income,

-- adjusted losses and capital allowances in relation to activities of the following kinds: - manufacturing; - agriculture; - hotels and tourism; - research and development; - information and communication technology and multi-media super corridor; - location in and relocation to promoted areas; - reinvestment. - iv) Identify the eligibility conditions for approval of investment tax allowance and determine the tax treatment of adjusted income, adjusted losses, capital allowances and investment tax allowance in relation to activities of the kinds mentioned in iii) above. - v) Identify the eligibility conditions for reinvestment allowance and determine the tax treatment of adjusted income, adjusted losses, capital allowances and reinvestment allowance - vi) Identify the eligibility conditions for the exemption for increased exports and determine the tax treatment of adjusted income, adjusted losses and capital allowances - vii) Advise on the impact of the transfer pricing rules including advance pricing arrangements on companies - viii) Advise on the restriction on the use of losses on a change in ownership of a company - ix) Advise on the deduction for the cost of acquisition of proprietary rights - x) Advise on the deduction for the cost of acquisition of a foreign owned company. - xi) Identify the applicability of the deductions for capital expenditure on mines and expenditure on prospecting operations - xii) Identify the eligibility conditions for the exemptions for operational headquarters companies, regional distribution centre companies and international procurement centre companies and determine the tax treatment of adjusted income, adjusted losses, and capital allowances - xiii) Identify the eligibility conditions for the exemption of an approved food production project and the deduction for investment in an approved food production project - xiv) Identify the eligibility conditions for the exemption of a new private healthcare facility business
+- adjusted losses and capital allowances in relation to activities of the following kinds: - manufacturing; - agriculture; - hotels and tourism; - research and development; - information and communication technology and multi-media super corridor; - reinvestment. - iv) Identify the eligibility conditions for approval of investment tax allowance and determine the tax treatment of adjusted income, adjusted losses, capital allowances and investment tax allowance in relation to activities of the kinds mentioned in iii) above. - v) Identify the eligibility conditions for reinvestment allowance and determine the tax treatment of adjusted income, adjusted losses, capital allowances and reinvestment allowance - vi) Identify the eligibility conditions for the exemption for increased exports and determine the tax treatment of adjusted income, adjusted losses and capital allowances - vii) Advise on the impact of the transfer pricing rules including advance pricing arrangements on companies - viii) Advise on the restriction on the use of losses on a change in ownership of a company - ix) Advise on the deduction for the cost of acquisition of proprietary rights - x) Advise on the deduction for the cost of acquisition of a foreign owned company. - xi) Identify the eligibility conditions for the exemption of an approved food production project and the deduction for investment in an approved food production project - xii) Identify the eligibility conditions for the exemption of a new private healthcare facility business - xiii) Understand and apply the rules relating to investment in venture companies - d) The comprehensive calculation of tax liability: [3] - i) Advise on the tax implications of distributing a company's profits/ assets to its shareholders - ii) Evaluate the meaning and implications of a permanent establishment

-- xv) Identify the eligibility conditions for the exemption of an angel investor - d) The comprehensive calculation of tax liability: [3] - i) Advise on the tax implications of distributing a company's profits/ assets to its shareholders - ii) Evaluate the meaning and implications of a permanent establishment - iii) Advise on the tax position of non-residents carrying on business in, and/or deriving income from, Malaysia - e) The effect of a group structure for income tax purposes: [3] - i) Advise on the tax consequences of a transfer of tangible and intangible assets - ii) Understand the meaning of related company for the purposes of group relief - iii) Advise on the operation of group relief - iv) Advise on the penal consequences for a surrendering company which gives incorrect information about its adjusted loss
+- iii) Advise on the tax position of non-residents carrying on business in, and/or deriving income from, Malaysia - e) The effect of a group structure for income tax purposes: [3] - i) Advise on the tax consequences of a transfer of tangible and intangible assets - ii) Understand the meaning of related company for the purposes of group relief - iii) Advise on the operation of group relief - iv) Advise on the penal consequences for a surrendering company which gives incorrect information about its adjusted loss